babylonhealth/ReactiveFeedback/README.md

 ##### Feedback

 Represents effects that may happen in your system that somehow can mutate the `State`, e.g (UI events, Networking, DB fetches, timers, Bluetooth ...).
-Essentially it's a pure function of `Signal<State, NoError> -> Signal<Event, NoError>`
+Essentially it's a pure function of `Signal<State, NoError> -> Signal<Event, NoError>`.
+Feebacks don't directly mutate the state, they only emit events, which cause the state to change in the reducer.

 ```swift
 public struct Feedback<State, Event> {